Grândola: Early history and medieval period

-Early Modern Period
+Early modern period

 In 1544, King John III granted Grândola the status of a vila (town) and established it as a municipality, independent of Alcácer do Sal.
 This municipality was divided into three parishes: Grândola, Bayrros (Azinheira dos Barros), and Santa Margarida da Serra.
 At that time, the territory of the municipality was smaller than it is today.

 Significant civic and religious infrastructure was developed after the town's elevation, including the construction of a town hall, a jail, a pillory, a hospital, a Santa Casa da Misericórdia, and several chapels and churches.
 A common granary was established in 1579 to provide low-interest seed loans to poor farmers, operating until around 1880.

 By 1600, the municipality’s population was about 1,550, with 480 residents in the town itself.
 The population continued to grow in the following centuries, reaching approximately 4,000 by 1798.
 The local economy was centered on agriculture, particularly cereal and wine production, along with livestock raising and hunting.
 Industries such as milling, weaving, construction, and clothing were prominent, while tanning, pottery, and ceramics were present to a lesser extent.
 In 1855, the municipality expanded with the annexation of Melides and São Mamede do Sádão, extending its boundaries to the coast.
 By 1900, the population had grown to 7,539.